Karate Classes In Deptford

 Kata (pre-arranged forms simulating combat situations)

-We bring these three activities together to bring a complete Karate tuition experience in Deptford .
+We bring these three activities together to bring you a complete Karate tuition experience in Deptford .

 Karate: historical information and facts